 - The lecture will be given an English.
 Questions can also be asked in German.

-- This lecture covers several models and methods of particle physics beyond the Standard Model (SM), such as extended Higgs sectors, Dark Matter, naturalness, and experimental searches.
+- This lecture reviews the SM including the Higgs mechanism and covers several models and methods of particle physics beyond the Standard Model (SM), such as extended Higgs sectors, Dark Matter, naturalness, and experimental searches.

 - The program also contains a guided tour and visits to the CERN exhibition (tour, Microcosm and Universe of Particles im Globe).